Boxty at O'Holohan's

 The pinnacle of fried breakfasts, head to the

-St George’s Market Bar and Grill in the city centre to taste an award-winning plate of sausages, bacon, potato farl, tomatoes, black and white pudding, and eggs.
+St George’s Market Bar and Grill in the city center to taste an award-winning plate of sausages, bacon, potato farl, tomatoes, black and white pudding, and eggs.
 The secret?
-It’s all cooked in the same pan to let the flavours run riot.
+It’s all cooked in the same pan to let the flavors run riot.
 A winner, every time.

 Slaney River lamb at The Vintage Kitchen